Learn from the best!

 I don’t want to brag about it, because it is not the subject of this article and if you want to read about it, I invite you to take a look here.
 But what I can tell you is, that even in the darkest chapter of our lives, I have never given up on M.

-These troubled times and my unconditional support, allowed me to realise something.
+These troubled times and my unconditional support, allowed me to realize something.
 I may not be a celebrity, a rock or famous movie star but in my wife’s eyes, I am.

 I am an extraordinary man because I did an extraordinary thing.
 I saved a life.

-It also made me realise, that I want to give her more.
+It also made me realize, that I want to give her more.
 But I did not know how…

 My wife suffered enough and even though her suffering may never end, because M suffers from endometriosis, I am going to be there for her until the end of my days.